betagouv/aides-jeunes/README.md

 - `node tools/mjms.js` allows you to generate emails which contain the result of a simulation or survey.

+- `node tools/generate-matches-worksheet.js` allows you to generate a worksheet used for correspondence work between mobility benefits from Pôle Emploi's API and Aides Jeunes benefits.

 ## NetlifyCMS development

 It is possible to locally debug changes in NetlifyCMS configuration.